 Despite knowing that the water at Camp Lejeune was contaminated and dangerous, the military continued to allow service members and their family members to be exposed to the water.
 Suppose you previously were stationed at or worked at Camp Lejeune as a civilian, and you have been diagnosed with an illness linked to toxic exposure to chemicals.
 In that case, you must discuss your case with an attorney as soon as possible.

 Navigating the claims process is difficult, especially while coping with a serious medical condition.
 The attorneys at Blumenshine Law Group will carefully evaluate your case and help you understand your options.
 We will handle every aspect of your case from start to finish so you can focus on your medical treatment.
 Our law firm has a proven track record of obtaining significant compensation on behalf of clients.
-Contact Blumenshine Law Group today at firstname.lastname@example.org or call (312)766-1000 to schedule a complimentary consultation with one of our skilled attorneys.
+Text or call the Blumenshine Law Group today at [email protected] or (312)766-1000 to schedule a complimentary consultation with one of our skilled attorneys.